An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

-Incidence structures relate to graphs in the following way.
-The \emph{point graph} $\Gamma$ of an incidence structure $(\mathcal{P}, \mathcal{L}, \mathcal{I})$ is the graph with vertex set $\mathcal{P}$, and two distinct points are adjacent if and only if they are on a common line.
-General distance-regular and strongly regular graphs need not be related to incidence structures, but many are the point graphs of partial linear spaces, or of partial geometries.
+A \emph{partial linear space} is an incidence structure such that each pair of distinct points are both incident with at most one line.
+The \emph{point graph} or \emph{collinearity graph} $\Gamma$ of a partial linear space $(\mathcal{P}, \mathcal{L}, \mathcal{I})$ is the graph with vertex set $\mathcal{P}$, and two distinct points are adjacent if and only if they are on a common line.

+General strongly regular graphs need not be related to partial linear spaces, but many are the point graphs of partial linear spaces.
 Knowledge that a graph is associated to such a structure gives access to powerful results on the structure of the graph, and therefore a sufficient condition for a strongly regular graph to be of this type is of great value.
 The most important result on this was proved by Metsch in \cite{Metsch}.